Daniel R. Schwarz: Theory

-In the 1980s and 1990s Schwarz was an important figure in the theoretical debates, arguing in The Humanistic Heritage: Critical Theories of the English Novel from James to Hillis Miller (1986) that there was an important methodological and theoretical approach underpinning Anglo-American modern criticism and providing close readings of major critics to prove this point.
-In his The Case for a Humanistic Poetics (1989), he carefully defined his own approach.
+In the 1980s and 1990s Schwarz was a figure in the theoretical debates, arguing in The Humanistic Heritage: Critical Theories of the English Novel from James to Hillis Miller (1986) that there was an important methodological and theoretical approach underpinning Anglo-American modern criticism and providing close readings of major critics to prove this point.
+In his The Case for a Humanistic Poetics (1989), he defined his own approach.